Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 Prep: start postgresql - launch msfconsole - set up workspace - setg rhost

 1) Identify the version of MySQL
+     - use portscan/tcp
+	     - perform port scan to check which port MySQL is on
-     - search type: aux name: mysql
+ -    - search type: aux name: mysql
+	 - use mysql_version module
+	 - you can search for exploit for the version of mysql if there is no exploit for the version than you can to bruteforce:

+2) Bruteforce for credentials
+	-  use mysql_login (we are after the root user)
+		- set username to root  -> set USERNAME root
+		- set pass_file /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt
 		-